 - Coached the Hurricanes to their first NCAA Championship appearance in 24 years in 2016.

-- In eight seasons as head coach of the Hurricanes, Rizzo has guided Miami to 45 top five tournament finishes and five tournament victories.
+- In 11 seasons as head coach of the Hurricanes, Rizzo has guided Miami to 52 top five tournament finishes and five tournament victories.

-- Coached the Miami a program-best third-place finish at the ACC Championship in 2017.
+- Coached Miami to a program-best third-place finish at the ACC Championship in 2017.

-- Has seen a perfect graduation success rate in each of her eight seasons as head coach.
+- Has seen a perfect graduation success rate in all 12 years as head coach.

-- Miami has earned NCAA Public Recognition Awards for outstanding performance in the classroom in each of the past four seasons.
+- Miami has earned NCAA Public Recognition Awards for outstanding performance in the classroom in four seasons with Rizzo at the helm.

-Patti Rizzo, a collegiate All-American at the University of Miami and a 20-year veteran on the Ladies Professional Golf Association (LPGA) Tour, is heading into her 10th year as head coach of the University of Miami women’s golf team.
+Patti Rizzo, a collegiate All-American at the University of Miami and a 20-year veteran on the Ladies Professional Golf Association (LPGA) Tour, is in her 12th year as head coach of the University of Miami women’s golf team.

 Rizzo directed the Hurricanes to the NCAA Championship for the second straight season in 2016-17.
 Miami finished 16th at the 2017 national tournament to record the program’s 10th top-20 performance in tournament history.
 The Hurricanes’ 16th-place finish also was their best since the 1992 appearance when they placed 10th.